María Nsué Angüe

-María Nsué Angüe (1945 – 18 January 2017) was a noted Equatoguinean writer and Minister of Education and Culture.
+María Pilar Nsue Angüe Osa (1945 or 1950 – 18 January 2017) was a noted Equatoguinean writer and Minister of Education and Culture.

 Background and early life

-María was born in Ebebeyín, Río Muni.
+María was born in Bidjabidjan, Río Muni.
 Her family immigrated to Spain when she was a child where she studied literature.
 Born to ethnic Fang parents, she emigrated with her family to Spain when she was only eight years old.
-In narrating her own life, Maria Nsue often underscores the primal and formative impact of colonial interventions.
-She claims to have been born in jail, in 1948, in the city of Bata, where her parents had been confined for resisting the authority of the colonial regime.
-She belongs to the Fang ethnic group.
-She is the only child of José Nsue Angue Osá—an anticolonial and proindependence leader.
+In narrating her own life, Maria Nsue often underscored the primal and formative impact of colonial interventions.
+She claimed to have been born in jail, in 1948, in the city of Bata, where her parents had been confined for resisting the authority of the colonial regime.
+She belonged to the Essasom tribe.
+She was the only child of José Nsue Angüe Osa and Alfonsina Mangue.
+Her father was an anticolonial and proindependence leader.
 She spent her early childhood in Bidjabidján as a result of the arbitrary delineations of European colonial cartographers and policy makers.
 At the age of eight, Maria Nsue was entrusted to a Protestant missionary family temporarily assigned to the local mission.
 This is the family that later took her to Madrid.
 She spent her youth under the Francoist regime.
 She would eventually return to Equatorial Guinea in her twenties after the country's independence.

-Education

-Angüe studied literature, music and journalism in Madrid.